PedroPianna/forage/README.md

 # Taks from [TheForage](https://www.theforage.com)

-## This repository is a mean of showing the tasks that I've done at TheForage platform
+## This repository is a way of showing the tasks that I've done at TheForage platform

 # Areas of interest: